kkaytekin/Supervised-Depth-Estimation-from-Polarized-Images/README.md

 Welcome to the repository of our project on Polarimetric Depth Estimation!

 We present a supervised monocular depth prediction model leveraging polarimetric characteristics of light.
-During the model development, particular emhasis was put on improvement of the depth estimation for photometrically challenging objects.
+During the model development, particular emphasis was put on improvement of the depth estimation for photometrically challenging objects.

-For details about the project, architecture design and ablation study, have a look at our [final presentation](docs/PolarimetricDepthEstimation_FinalPresentation.pdf).
+For details about the project, architecture design and ablation studies, have a look at our [final presentation](docs/PolarimetricDepthEstimation_FinalPresentation.pdf).

 For description of the branches, check the corresponding section.